 Instructions

-- Put the bread and rosemary leaves into the food processor and beat until crumbs.
+- Put the bread and rosemary leaves into the food processor and beat until crumbs.4 slices sourdough bread, 1 tablespoon fresh rosemary leaves

-- In a frying pan, heat oil and butter until sizzling, then add the crumb mixture to the pan, mix well and fry over medium heat, until golden brown.
+- In a frying pan, heat oil and butter until sizzling, then add the crumb mixture to the pan, mix well and fry over medium heat, until golden brown.1 tablespoon olive oil, 1 tablespoon butter

 - Now, add crushed garlic and mix until combined.
-Keep cooking for 1-2 minutes, then remove from heat.
+Keep cooking for 1-2 minutes, then remove from heat.1 clove garlic

 Notes

-- For crispier texture, let it stand for a few minutes.
+- For a crispier texture, I recommend letting it stand for a few minutes.
 The more it stands, the crispier it gets.

 - Pulse the food processor for a few seconds at a time when churning the bread.
 Not leaving it to run will give you the best possible texture.